deancureton/Sigma/Sigma/README.md

-# Welcome to the Sigma programming language.
+# Welcome to the Sigma programming language

 ## A language for sigmas only